Group Members

 Phone: +386 5 9099 702

 Role: Lorena first joined the group at the Laboratory for Environmental Research of the University of Nova Gorica as a postdoctoral associate.
-Currently she is a assistant professor for the scientific field of Microbiology at the School of Environmental Sciences and the School for Viticulture and Enology.
+Currently she is a associate professor for the field of Microbiology at the School of Environmental Sciences and the School for Viticulture and Enology.
 After establishment of Wine Research Centre in 2008 she become its member and until 2014 she was also a Head of this research group.

-Professor Dr. Guillaume Antalick, associate professor
+Assoc.
+Prof. Dr. Guillaume Antalick, associate professor

 E-mail: guillaume.antalick@ung.si